Increase 3 times your chances of landing an offer Register ×

 This game is distinct from the others in testing your emotional ability rather than cognitive capacity.
 You are presented with a photo of a person’s face and a piece of text describing an emotive situation.
 Based on this, you have to decide which emotion the person is feeling.
 Things are made more difficult by the face in the photo seeming to express very different emotions to what would be expected based on the text.

-How to prepare for the BCG Pymetrics Test
+How to prepare for your Pymetrics assessment

 Don’t worry though - there is still a lot you can do to prepare in general and MCC has you covered for practice material in particular.